maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 The **p0**, **p1**, **p2**, and **p3** are the raw patterns for units 0 to 3 respectively.

-This control sequence directly accesses the frame buffer; it does not use the cursor, nor the line buffer.
+This command directly accesses the frame buffer; it does not use the cursor, nor the line buffer.

 #### Example